Google Analytics 4

 The best way to check your configuration is to view the Realtime report for your web property in Google Analytics.

-If the tags you created do not appear in the Realtime report, verify your setup by reviewing the steps in this configuration guide.
-You can also use Google Tag Manager’s preview mode to confirm that the tags you created are triggering correctly.
+If the tags you created do not appear in the Realtime report, review your setup by following the steps in this configuration guide.
+You can also use Google Tag Manager’s preview mode to ensure the tags are triggering correctly.

 In this article